 Section 2.
 Payment of Dues.
 Dues shall be payable in advance on the first day of the fiscal year.
 (By way of illustration, dues for 2012 shall be due on January 1, 2012.)
 Dues of a first time member or reinstated member shall be prorated from the first day of the month in which such first time member or reinstated member is selected to membership in the corporation, for the remainder of the fiscal year of the corporation.

 Section 3.
 Default and Termination of Membership.
 When any member shall be in default in the payment of dues for a period of six months from the beginning of the fiscal year or period for which such dues became payable, his or her membership may be terminated by the board of directors in the manner provided in Article III of these bylaws.
+Membership of entities in the non-voting Individual and Associate classes are fixed for the term of the calendar year for which the dues were paid and the membership expires automatically at the end of such calendar year.

 When a member of the Voting Class has not paid its annual dues by the close of business on the day prior to the annual meeting of the members, or such other meeting of all the voting members duly called pursuant to these bylaws or under law, its rights to vote shall be suspended and it shall not be allowed to participate in such vote.